+Mashed potatoes is one of the simplest recipes, but using a stand mixer will make it even easier.
 I used to over whip my potatoes all the time using a hand mixer.
-The whisks on hand mixers overwork the starches in the potatoes, which leads to gummy mashed potatoes.
+The beaters on hand mixers overwork the starches in the potatoes, which leads to gummy mashed potatoes.
 The paddle attachment of the KitchenAid mixer applies the perfect amount of pressure, and you get to control the whipping speed, too.

 Boil your potatoes like normal before draining them and placing them in the bowl of the stand mixer.
 Add your butter and give it a good whip to melt the butter and let the fat bond with the starch molecules.
 Then, with the machine running, slowly drizzle in your warmed heavy cream.
 Or, if you prefer, add sour cream instead.
 Season it up with salt and pepper and it's ready to serve!